Learning to Learn (L2L) on HPC

 "Given a family of tasks, training experience for each of these tasks and a family of performance measures, an algorithm is said to learn to learn if its performance at each task improves with experience and with the number of tasks."
 (S. Thrun and L. Pratt, 1998)

 Learning to learn (L2L) is a specific method to improve learning performance.
 In a normal learning regime, a program is trained against samples from a single task.
 A well-defined performance measure is required in order to improve its performance against new samples from that same task.
-L2L generalizes learning using a two-loop structure (see Figure).
+L2L generalizes learning using a two loop structure (see Figure 1).
 In the inner loop the program adapts to learn a specific task.
 In the outer loop the program’s general performance is improved by training against samples from a new task from a family of tasks.
 This is achieved by optimizing the learning of hyperparameters (such as a set of synaptic plasticity values) across the family of tasks in the outer loop as the whole system evolves over training runs.

 Project description

 Exploring the consequences of parameter changes on the observables in simulation or analytical software is a common practice and general challenge in all computational sciences, as a generalization of the experimental method to numerical analysis.
-In close collaboration with different collaborators in and outside of the Human Brain Project, we are further developing the [L2L framework](https://github.com/Meta-optimization/L2L), which enables large scale parameter space explorations and optimization of simulations on HPC systems.
+In close collaboration different groups in and outside of the EBRAINS Research Infrastructure, we are further developing the L2L framework (https://github.com/Meta-optimization/L2L) which enables large scale parameter space explorations and optimization of simulations on HPC systems.
+By extending L2L with job orchestration tools for HPC, we provide a flexible platform for parameter exploration using well known optimization algorithms.

 Our contribution

-Specific examples
+Specific Examples

-* EnKF-NN & non gradient based methods
+- Optimization with non gradient based methods e.g. Enkf-NN

-* Multi-agent simulations with NEST and NetLogo
+- Multi-agent simulations with NEST and NetLogo

-* Whole brain simulations using The Virtual Brain
+- Whole brain simulations using The Virtual Brain

 Our collaboration partners